-The LSCB should commission a themed report with appropriate action plan on the topic
+The LSCB should commission a themed report with appropriate action plan on the topic of agencies' engagement with significant men in families they are working with.

 The LSCB should ensure that it receives regular monitoring reports from NHS Direct

 The LSCB's Learning and Improvement Framework has evidenced the achievement of all outcomes against all the recommendations from this case.